If you've known me or my website for a while now, you probably know that my mission in life is to train as many people as possible with the skills to

 - I don’t think that my family and I will encounter a disaster (at least not in the near future).
 So you think you have plenty of time to prepare.
 Just remember it is better to be 5 years early than 5 minutes late.
 If this is your reason, I think it’s because you haven’t experienced a disaster in your lifetime, yet.
 I won’t try to scare you to convince you that we are all vulnerable to nature.
 All I can say is, “We should all hope for the best, and prepare for the worst”.

 - It’s overwhelming.
-I don’t know where to begin, it sounds a lot of work, and I don’t have time to do my research.
+I don’t know where to begin, it sounds like a lot of work, and I don’t have time to do the research.
 Okay, this is an easy one.
 I have created a Family Disaster Preparedness Calculator, which will generate a report listing the foundation items with exact quantities that are necessary for your family to survive a disaster.
 This report is so simple to follow, realistic, and all the supplies are listed in the order of importance.
 It covers first aid, fire, utilities, water, food, shelter, sanitation, lights, pets, and even your cars.
 I also included a quick guide on how to use the supplies.

 - I think it will take a lot of time and money to assemble a kit.
 Yeah, running around town trying to assemble the dozens of items will take a lot of time and work.
-It is actually probably cheaper and quicker just to by a kit already assembled.
-Just make sure you use my guidelines for supplies so you know you are getting what you really need in a real disaster.
+It is actually probably cheaper and quicker just to buy a kit already assembled.
+Just make sure you use my guidelines for supplies, so you know you are getting what you really need in a real disaster.
 Nobody wants to spend a lot of money for a disaster kit that won’t get the job done.
 That’s why I created these real world recommendations.
 So give it a go – generate your checklist now and let me help you get started.

 So, do your future self a favor, start now by generating your checklist and let’s take action.
+Become your family’s Hero!

 What’s stopping you?
 Share in the comments below.